-This post provides specifics on some of the different asphalt technician certifications available through the Asphalt Institute (AI), National Center for Asphalt Technology (NCAT), and the National Institute for Certification in Engineering Technologies (NICET) – the three widely-used national agencies that test for and award certifications in asphalt.
+This post provides specifics on some of the different asphalt technician certifications available through the Asphalt Institute (AI), National Center for Asphalt Technology (NCAT), and the National Institute for Certification in Engineering Technologies (NICET).
+These are the three widely-used national agencies that test for and award certifications in asphalt.
 While many state DOTs also offer various asphalt technician certifications, keep in mind that the certification may only be valid in that state.
 We’ll share some links as a guide for what to search for in your own state DOT.
-Similarly, your State Asphalt Pavement Association or other agencies may offer workshops, seminars and courses that would help prepare for a specific asphalt technician certification examination – and even award the certification too.
+Similarly, your State Asphalt Pavement Association or other agencies may offer workshops, seminars, and courses that help prepare for a specific asphalt technician certification examination – and even award the certification too.

 Types of Asphalt Technician Certifications

 Common certifications include Binder Technician Certification (AI), Asphalt Binder Technician (NCAT), and Technician Trainee Level I (NICET).
 These agencies or a state DOT may also offer certifications at higher designations for increasing levels of knowledge and responsibility that encompass mix design, materials control, quality control, field supervisor, lab technician, Superpave binder technician and more.

 The table below highlights some basic asphalt certifications available through the AI, NCAT and NICET.

 |Asphalt Institute||Certified Binder Technician||Work experience with testing of asphalt binders in compliance with AASHTO M 320 PG specification.
 Also 6 months or 60 days experience working directly under an NBTC or NETTCP certified technician.||Must first apply, and will be advised if qualified.
 Must pass both a written & laboratory proficiency examination.||Every five years.|